These expert health and safety tips will help guarantee smooth sailing on your next trip.

 Don’t get too paranoid about the buffet

 Self-serve meals might give you the heebie-jeebies, but you can trust that the food served on American cruise ships is safe to eat, says Sarah Krieger, MPH, RDN, a nutritionist who specializes in food safety issues.
 Dishes are held at the proper temperature and consistently monitored.
-But if you’re worried, Krieger suggests sticking to food that is steaming hot, and skipping food that's at at room temp, and thus carries a higher risk of pathogens.
+But if you’re worried, Krieger suggests sticking to food that is steaming hot, and skipping food that's at at room temp, and thus carries a higher risk of pathogens (like norovirus).
 And needless to say, if something looks bad, steer clear.

 But don’t go crazy at the buffet either